-For executive officers, including the NEOs, who commenced employment with the Corporation prior to July 1, 2010 and joined the SERP between January 1, 1998 and June 30, 2015:
+For executive officers, including the NEOs, who commenced employment with the Corporation prior to July 1, 2010 and joined the SERP between January 1, 1998 and June 30, 2015, such executive officers are entitled to:

 - 2% for each year of pensionable service prior to joining the SERP. - 3% for each year of pensionable service thereafter.